pkreye/cobisolv/README.rst

 C
 -
-To build the C library install `pigpio <https://github.com/joan2937/pigpio>`_, then use cmake to generate a build command for your system.
-On Linux the commands would be something like this:
+To build the C library first install `pigpio <https://github.com/joan2937/pigpio>`_ library.
+Then use cmake to generate a build command for your system.
+On Linux the commands would be something like
+this:

 .. code-block:: bash